pyiron/executorlib/docs/source/installation.md

 recommended solution as it can be installed without root user rights and it can be integrated in existing resource managers like the [SLURM workload manager](https://www.schedmd.com).
 The advantages of using `pympipool` in combination with these resource schedulers is the fine-grained resource allocation.
 In addition, to scaling beyond a single compute node they add the ability to assign GPUs and thread based parallelism.
+The two resource manager are internally linked to two interfaces:

+* `pympipool.slurm.PySlurmExecutor`: The interface for the [SLURM workload manager](https://www.schedmd.com).
+* `pympipool.flux.PyFluxExecutor`: The interface for the [flux framework](https://flux-framework.org).

+Still the user would not call these interfaces directly, but rather use it through the `pympipool.Executor`.

 ### Flux Framework
 For Linux users without a pre-installed resource scheduler in their high performance computing (HPC) environment, the